peteri/CirtechCPM/README.md

 As an initial host system I'd like to use the Cirtech CP/M plus system running in an emulator to act as a build environment.
 This should mean once completed the build process can be self hosted on a RC2014 system.

+Post disassembly, this doesn't seem like a good idea, cross assembly seems to be a better idea.
+However I would like to try to get the Version 2.0 of the Cirtech CP/M plus system running running on my hardware.

 ## Folders

 [Disassembly](Disassembly/README.md) contains notes and various chunks of  disassembled code used to create the source code.